SerbanL/Boris2/README.md

 C++17 used.
 The codebase is contained in 781 files (.h, .cpp, .cu, .cuh, .py) and can be compiled on Windows or Linux-based OS with MSVC compiler or g++ compiler respectively.

 # Download
-Latest compiled version with installer found here : https://boris-spintronics.uk/download
+Latest compiled version with installer, including source code with makefile for Linux-based OS, found here : https://boris-spintronics.uk/download

 # Manual
 Latest manual rolled in with installer, also found here in the Manual directory together with examples.